dobedobedo/Parrot_Sequoia_Image_Handler/README.md

   - **Sunshine_Normalisation**: Adjust photo's brightness based on the sunshine sensor's measurement

 # Note
 The tools use the two modules in _Dependency_.
 Please put them in the same folder.
+exiftool is required.
+See http://www.sno.phy.queensu.ca/~phil/exiftool/